yemiwebby/pusher-rails-chart/README.md

-## Build a live comment application using Ruby and Pusher
+## Build a realtime graph with Ruby on Rails and Pusher channels

 A demo of a live comment application built with Ruby and Pusher.